 There is no easy answer when it comes to deciding the best source of drinking water: tap or bottled.
 From harmful chemicals in the plastic bottles to lead in the water pipes, there are environmental and health problems associated with both tap and bottled drinking water.
-Cost though is an issue: bottled water costs 1,900 times the cost of public tap water.1
+Cost is an issue as well: bottled water costs 1,900 times the cost of public tap water.1

-Many water contaminants are only shown to have problems associated with them when consumed for many years and some believe the costs are too high for the benefits associated with removal of the contaminants.
+Many water contaminants are only shown to have problems associated with them when consumed for many years and some believe the costs are too high to remove the contaminants.
 It is often hard to track the causes of diseases and linking diseases to water sources is difficult, unless studied over long periods of time.
 Most countries do not have the resources to track these problems over decades.

 So the answer is: it depends!

 Chemicals in Our Drinking Water

 The World Health Organization (WHO) provides a detailed overview of 125 chemicals from Acrylamide to Zinc that can be found in drinking water and provides a guideline value, detective limitations, and treatment achievability for most, but not all of these chemicals.
 Guidelines are not established if the chemicals are normally found in drinking water at concentrations well below toxicity, or if no health hazards are associated with ingestion or if there is not enough data to draw sufficient conclusion.2 More than 200 chemicals have been identified in other WHO literature.3